davideproment/research/_posts/2020-06-05-publicationPRL.md

 ---
 layout: post
-title:  "Manuscript published in Physical Review Letters"
+title:  "Manuscript to be published in Physical Review Letters"
-date:   2019-10-11
+date:   2020-06-05
 categories: publication
 ---

-Our manuscript [Starting Flow Past an Airfoil and its Acquired Lift in a Superfluid](/research/assets/papers/PhysRevLett.123.154502.pdf) has been [published online in Physical Review Letters](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.123.154502).
+Our manuscript [Coexistence of ballistic and Fourier regimes in the β Fermi-Pasta-Ulam-Tsingou lattice](https://arxiv.org/abs/1912.08622) has been [accepted for publication in Physical Review Letters](https://journals.aps.org/prl/accepted/03077Yb0Za21586c397893942ab886788f05a1ff9).